Table Of Contents:

-As mentioned earlier, all pregnant women don’t need to gain equal amount of weight.
-So, you need to know exactly how many calories you need.
-Talk to your doctor to get the exact number.
+As mentioned earlier, all pregnant women don’t need to gain an equal amount of weight.
+So, you need to know how many calories you need.
+Talk to your doctor to understand your specific needs.

 “I’ve been doing the Atkins diet, but of course, I have my cheat days” Kim Kardashian